AKSW/SlideWiki/README.md

 However, you will probably need to configure your Apache and PHP installations before SlideWiki will be ready to use.

 5. Configure Apache
-To work properly, SlideWiki requires next modules to be enabled:
+To work properly, SlideWiki requires mod_rewrite module to be enabled.
+Thus, be sure to uncomment the following line in htppd.conf:
--
--
--
--
--
--
--
--
+LoadModule rewrite_module modules/mod_rewrite.s

+Additionally, the server must allow to overwrite the configuration with .htaccess files:

+> DocumentRoot "c:/wamp/www/"
+> ...
+> <Directory "c:/wamp/www/">
+>     AllowOverride all
+> </Directory>

 6. Configure PHP
 To work properly, SlideWiki requires php_curl and php_tidy modules to be enabled.